 Winterize Your Home for a Healthy Season Indoors

-- Clean and sanitize all the important places.
-Some of the highest concentrations of germs can be found in the kitchen, with more than 75 percent of dish sponges and rags containing salmonella and E. coli.
+- Sanitize important places.
+Some of the highest concentrations of germs can be found in the kitchen, with more than 75% of dish sponges and rags containing salmonella and E. coli.
 The National Sanitation Foundation also found that bathroom light switches, refrigerator handles, stove knobs and microwave handles all have high levels of harmful bacteria.
 These areas should be included as part of a regular weekly cleaning routine, while surfaces used in preparing food should be cleaned after each use.
 Use nontoxic cleaning solutions so you aren’t breathing in dangerous chemicals.

 - Prevent carbon monoxide (CO) emergencies.
-Carbon monoxide has no odor or color but it can be deadly.
+Carbon monoxide has no odor or color, but it can be deadly.
 Installing a CO detector will help you monitor its levels.
-Homes with fuel-burning appliances (such as furnaces and clothes dryers) tend to have greater concentrations, so pay special attention to properly venting and maintaining these appliances.
-Warning signs of faulty equipment include streaks of soot around the appliance and rusting on pipes and jacks.
+Homes with fuel-burning appliances tend to have greater concentrations, so pay special attention to properly venting and maintaining these appliances.
+Warning signs of faulty equipment include streaks of soot around the appliance and rusting pipes and jacks.

 How else are you preparing you and your family for a happy and flu-free winter?
 Share your top tips with us in the comments below.

 Like this post?
 Check these out: